Getting Started

 Wrap-up

-This guide has showed you how to create a skeleton application that helps you develop and test one or more extensions.
+This guide has showed you how to create a development app that helps you develop and test one or more extensions.

 We showed how we can develop and test those with hot-reloading in the browser and how we can build our extensions into a package that we can dynamically load into Rancher at runtime.
 We also went over how to release our extensions as Helm charts using the automated workflow.